Enter our photographic competition!

 If you can visit the uplands within social distancing guidelines and in line with current Welsh Government Covid-19 rulings, we'd love you to see the images you take of these amazing places entered into our "Hill Life Through a Lens" photography competition.

 Due to the Covid-19 restrictions which were in place at the start of the year we have extended the deadline for entries for our Hill Life Through a Lens photography competition until May 31st 2021.

-Before your visit – why not spend time researching and planning your photographic trip by discovering more about the uplands and its amazing wildlife by reading this feature.
+Before your visit to any uplands – why not spend time researching and planning your photographic trip by discovering more about the these areas and their amazing wildlife by reading this feature.
 We also have a number of courses and events you can attend - see below for further details,